Anne Haney Cross: Early life and education

 Cross grew up in Mobile, Alabama.
-Cross pursued her undergraduate degree at the University of South Alabama in Mobile, Alabama.
+Cross pursued her undergraduate degree at the University of South Alabama in Mobile.
 She majored in chemistry and graduated summa cum laude with her Bachelors of Science in 1976.
 After completing her bachelor's degree, Cross pursued a medical degree at the University of Alabama School of Medicine in Birmingham, Alabama.
 Cross completed her medical training in 1980 and then pursued a residency in neurology at George Washington University School of Medicine in Washington, D.C.
 Cross completed her residency in 1984 and pursued further medical specialization through several fellowships.
 Cross first completed fellowship training in Neuroimmunology at the National Institutes of Health, in Bethesda Maryland.

 After completing this training in 1986, Cross completed her next fellowship in the Department of Virology and Molecular Biology at St. Jude Children's Research Hospital in Memphis, Tennessee.
 Cross completed her final fellowship in Neuropathology in 1990 with the National Multiple Sclerosis Society at Albert Einstein College of Medicine in the Bronx, New York.
 Her education and training focused in neuroimmunology and the pathogenesis of multiple sclerosis set up Cross to merge her clinical and research careers in a translational and patient-directed way.